AfricasVoices/RapidProTools/README.md

 to view your Top Ups history, and look for the new entry here.
 The preview credit balance on the organisation page will update to reflect the new balance once the current preview balance has been consumed.

-### Simulate Sending Messages to RapidPro
+### Simulate Sending Individual Messages into RapidPro
+If you don't care about receiving messages or triggering flows, RapidPro has a command line tool for easily inputting messages into the system.

+To use it, run this command from the RapidPro server directory:
-RapidPro comes with a command line tool for this.
-From the rapidpro directory you cloned in step 1, run `$ python manage.py msg_console --org <organisation-set-in-step-2>` The tool prints instructions for sending texts/changing the client phone number when it starts.
+`$ python manage.py msg_console --org <your-organisation-name>`.
+The tool prints instructions for sending texts/changing the client phone number when it starts.

-### Poll the Local Server
-1. Set your API token in line 10 (<your-API-token>) of `poller.py`.
-You can retrieve your API token from the “Your Account” page of the RapidPro web interface.

-1. Install dependencies: `$ pip install -r pip-freeze.txt`

-1. Run the polling demonstrator: `$ python poller.py`.
-This will output the sender and text of all messages received by the system so far, and poll for new messages every 2 seconds.
-New messages will be printed to the console as they arrive.